stuycs-gh-classrooms/nxtm-p03-pd09-cooler-team/README.md

   - The amount of charge each particle has.
 Use int for this

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - Yes, based on the charges
+  - Yes, based on the charges.
+The orbs will each be assigned a charge, and the electorstatic force will be calculated and executed based on those charges.

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
   -